What should be done to prepare for the inspection?

 Is the seller required to fix every item listed in the inspection report?

 No. Keep in mind that no house is perfect.
-The inspection report may include major defects that will be summarized and listed in red.
+The inspection report may include major defects and/or safety concerns that will be summarized on the first page of the report and listed in red.
 These are the items that the inspector feels require immediate attention.
-There will be other times listed in your report that are simply added to make you aware of some of the maintanace issues the house may have.
+There will be other items listed in your report that are simply added to make you aware of some of the maintanace issues the house may have.
 The home inspector will not find every defect present in the home.
 You should discuss your concerns with your realtor to determine appropriate steps, actions, or negotiations if needed.

 Can I do the repairs myself?

 Maybe!
 If you are skilled in a particular trade, chances are you can handle certain repairs.
 For safety reasons, the inspector will recommend that all repairs be performed by a qualified contractor.